-One objective of the study is the development of a DCP Transmitter covering the GOES 300/1200 Baud, the international 100 Baud LRDCP as well as EUMETSAT’s 1200 Baud HRDCP specification.
+The first objective of the study was the development of a DCP Transmitter covering the GOES 300/1200 Baud, the international 100 Baud SRDCP as well as EUMETSAT’s 1200 Baud HRDCP specification.
 The certification of the DCP-Tx for HRDCP used via METEOSAT has been achieved at the end of the project.

-The second objective is the definition and prototype implementation of a new generation DCP radio interface.
-One of the cornerstones for the definition of the interface is a survey within the group of DCP stakeholders.
+The second objective was the definition and prototype implementation of a New Air DCP radio interface, Enhanced DCP (EDCP).
+One of the cornerstones for the definition of the interface was a survey within the group of DCP stakeholders.
 This technical questionnaire helps to get external inputs to:

-The results of the questionnaire allow to precise the study work on the NG interface.
-One example specification of the NG air interface is prototyped for the DCP transmitter and the receiver side.
+The results of the questionnaire allow to precise the study work on the new generation interface.
+Two example specifications of the New Air Interface have been prototyped for the DCP transmitter and the receiver side.

 The DCP transmitter shall autonomously work under harsh environmental conditions while meeting the demands of the radio certification standards.
-Due to this and due to the DCP standards a number of design drivers have been identified such as
+Due to this, a number of design drivers have been identified such as

-Furthermore SCISYS aimed for a common DCP-Tx HW platform supporting the legacy DCP and the new generation air interface.
+Furthermore, SCISYS aimed for a common DCP-Tx HW platform supporting the legacy DCP and the new generation air interface.
 This approach could not be confirmed unless the baseline specification of the new generation air interface was decided.
 Accordingly, the HW and FW design have to support Software Defined Radio to be flexible.

-The DCP market is dominated by US companies.
-There is no European supplier of DCP transmitters.
+The DCP market is dominated by US companies and there were no European manufacturers of DCP transmitters.
 The DCP-Tx design can serve as a basis for European companies interested in the DCP market.

-Beside this the new generation radio interface specification could support new users that require movement-tolerant operation as well as the definition of a new international DCP standard closing the bridge between the different DCP specifications used by the different satellite operators.
+Beside this, the new generation radio interface specification could support new users that require movement-tolerant operation as well as the definition of a new international DCP standard closing the bridge between the different DCP specifications used by the different satellite operators.

-The DCP-Tx system features are intended to be similar to other DCP transmitters from the US.
+The DCP-Tx system features are intended to be competitive with other DCP transmitters from the US.
 Beside the TRL Level 5, the current design has reached the EUMETSAT certification (No 2018-004-DCP-HDR).
-In addition, the same HW shall serve the new generation air interface standard up to prototype level.
+In addition, the same HW supports the proposed new generation air interface standard up to prototype level.
 The DCP-Tx is ready to allow EDCP tests via the METEOSAT satellite.